MicrosoftDocs/visualstudio-docs/docs/containers/tutorial-multicontainer.md

 * [.NET Core 2.2 Development Tools](https://dotnet.microsoft.com/download/dotnet-core/2.2) for development with .NET Core 2.2
 ::: moniker-end

-## Create a Web Site project
+## Create a Web Application project

 1. In Visual Studio, create an **ASP.NET Core Web Application** project, named *WebFrontEnd*.
 Select **Web Application** to create a web application with Razor pages.
-Be sure that Enable Docker Support is selected, and that the container OS matches the OS selected in Docker Desktop.
+Be sure that **Enable Docker Support** is selected, and that the container OS matches the OS selected in Docker Desktop.

 ::: moniker range="vs-2017"
    ![Screenshot of creating the web front end project](./media/tutorial-multicontainer/docker-tutorial-enable-docker-support.png)